Farscape: Season Three

 Having survived Scorpius' attack, the doctor saves Crichton by using biological material from a suitable donor – an alien called an Interon which may be a cousin species to humans.
 Scorpius fools Crais into thinking he is dead to cover his escape with the neural chip, and Zhaan revives Aeryn, but at the cost of her own life.
 Feeling guilty over the death of the Interon donor, Crichton has the donor's still living relative brought aboard – an arrogant scientist called Jool.

 Investigating another wormhole, Moya crashes into a ship belonging to a race called Pathfinders, experts in wormholes.
 Zhaan sacrifices the last of her life to separate the ships, adding more guilt to Crichton's conscience.
 He also discovers that despite the chip's removal, the personality clone Harvey remains in his mind.

 Due to a harrowing encounter with another escaped prisoner with a cloning device, Crichton ends up twinned – a duplicate created so that there are two Crichtons, both equal and original.
 Talyn is attacked by the new Peacekeeper Commando chasing the crew – Xhalax Sun, Aeryn's mother.
 To escape her, Moya and Talyn starburst in opposite directions, splitting the crew, with one Crichton on each ship.

 On Moya, tensions rise over D'Argo's breakup with Chiana, Jool's grating personality, and Crichton's increasing obsession with wormholes.
 An encounter with an alien Energy Rider also instils precognitive abilities in Chiana (or possibly only activates already present abilities).
-Meanwhile, Scorpius tries to access the wormhole data, but finds that the chip now contains a neural clone of Crichton, who refuses to allow Scorpius access.
+Meanwhile, Scorpius tries to access the wormhole date, but finds that the chip now contains a neural clone of Crichton, who refuses to allow Scorpius access.